Charan-Nandarapu/Smoke-Detection_YoloV5/README.md

-# Jetson_AIDsys
+# Jetson_SDS
-Animal Intrusion Detection system, a deep learning model developed on Yolov5 .It is trained and deployed on NVIDIA Jetson Nano kit
+SMOKE DETECTION SYSTEM. a deep learning model developed on Yolov5 .It is trained and deployed on NVIDIA Jetson Nano kit

 ## Custom Object Detection(YOLOV5)